-Mitch McConnell Is Trying His Best to Kill Any Interest in the Trial Ahead
+The Senate Trial Will Be Totally Predictable—With One Potential for Surprise

 “This trial will end in a matter of days, not weeks,” Senator Lindsey Graham promised recently on Fox News.
 “And [Trump’s] going to be acquitted.”

 Indeed, the president’s allies in the Senate seem set on stripping away any possible suspense—as do his opponents, for that matter.
-A Politico tally counts only six senators—the Republicans Mitt Romney, Lisa Murkowski, and Susan Collins; the Democrats Joe Manchin and Kyrsten Sinema; and the Independent Angus King—whose final votes are in serious question.
-By and large, the vast majority of senators have made clear that they will vote with their party on whether to evict the president.
+A Politico tally counts only six senators—the Republicans Mitt Romney, Lisa Murkowski, and Susan Collins; the Democrats Joe Manchin and Kyrsten Sinema; and the independent Angus King—whose final votes are in serious question.
+By and large, the significant majority of senators have made clear that they will vote with their party on whether to evict the president.
 Some have been more egregious in this predetermination than others: Graham and Senate Majority Leader Mitch McConnell, who has pitched his “total coordination” with the White House as a selling point, are at the far end of that spectrum.
 But partisanship is such that there is no doubt about the trial’s conclusion and very little margin of error in predicting the final vote.

 Benjamin Wittes and Quinta Jurecic: Pelosi and McConnell are playing high-stakes poker